-The Individual Retirement Account or IRA is an excellent tax free account available to many American workers.
-Unlike its cousin the 401(k), IRAs are completely portable and tend to have fewer restrictions on the number of investments allowed.
-IRAs are available to workers without access to a 401(k) or similar plan, and to workers with other accounts available up to a certain income.
-Even though IRAs have historically had smaller limits than 401(k)s, we wanted to ask: how big would your balance be if you always maxed out your IRA?
+The Individual Retirement Account or IRA is an excellent tax free account available to most American workers.
+Unlike 401(k)s, IRAs are completely portable and usually have fewer restrictions on the number of investments they allow.
+They unfortunately come with smaller contribution limits than 401(k)s.
+Still, most people don't take full advantage of the accounts... so we have to ask: what if you always maxed out your IRA?

 You can find the complete history of IRA contribution limits on our site.

-Great!
-And what did you find about maxing your 401(k)?
+What did you find out about maxing your IRA?

-Again, whether you chose a Roth-style IRA (where taxes are paid upfront but never again) or a Traditional-style IRA (where taxes aren’t paid until withdrawl), you are getting a great deal.
-Along with that tax benefit, your account itself also grows without the drag of taxes!
+Whether you chose a Roth-style IRA or a Traditional IRA, you are getting a great deal.
+Along with that tax benefit, your account itself also grows without the drag of taxes.

 What other IRA assumptions did you make?